mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 Having removed many of the repeated numeric values, you can now see some similar values used in similar places.

 The Padding of the `HorizontalStackLayout` on `MainPage.xaml` and the topmost `VerticalStackLayout` on `DetailsPage.xaml` is 8, while the other StackLayouts used 10 (which is now the "StandardItemPadding".)
 Such inconsistency is unusual for such similar parts of a UI.
-Let's assume that this inconsistency wasn't deliberate and use the same value everywhere.
-If there was an intentional reason for these values being different, using different named resource values would make this clear.
+Let's assume this inconsistency wasn't deliberate and use the same value everywhere.
+If there were an intentional reason for these values being different, using different named resource values would clarify this.

-In `MainPage.xaml` make this change:
+In `MainPage.xaml`, make this change:

 ```diff
     <HorizontalStackLayout